 Politicians and policy experts have put forward countless plans over the years to balance the federal budget and reduce the debt.
 Most include a combination of deep spending cuts and tax increases to bend the debt curve.

 Cut spending.
 Most comprehensive proposals to rein in the debt include major spending cuts, especially for growing entitlement programs, which are the main drivers of future spending increases.
 For instance, the 2010 Simpson-Bowles plan, a major bipartisan deficit-reduction plan that failed to win support in Congress, would have put debt on a downward path and reduced overall spending, including military spending.
 It also would have reduced Medicare and Medicaid payments and put Social Security on a sustainable footing by reducing some benefits and raising the retirement age.
-The coronavirus pandemic, however, has led to increased calls to address gaps in the U.S. social safety net, which could increase demand for more long-term funding.
+However, Biden plans to address gaps in the U.S. social safety net, which could increase demand for more long-term funding.

 Raise revenue.
 Most budget reform plans also seek to raise tax revenue, whether by eliminating deductions and other tax subsidies, raising rates on higher earners, or introducing new taxes, such as a carbon tax.
 Simpson-Bowles would have raised more than $1 trillion in new tax revenue.
 Analysts estimated that the 2017 tax reform, in contrast, will reduce federal revenue by some $1.5 trillion over ten years.
-Many economists and politicians, including some 2020 presidential candidates, call instead for much higher taxes on high earners and corporations.
+Many economists and politicians, including Biden, call instead for higher taxes on high earners and corporations.
 Some have proposed taxing wealth, or total assets, in addition to income to raise more revenue.

 Some optimists believe that the federal government could continue expanding the debt many years into the future with few consequences, thanks to the deep reservoirs of trust the U.S. economy has accumulated in the eyes of investors.
 But many economists say this is simply too risky.
 “The debt doesn’t matter until it does,” says Maya MacGuineas, president of the bipartisan Committee for a Responsible Federal Budget.
 “By taking advantage of our privileged position in the global economy, we may well lose it.”